Helperbird/website/src/pages/help/how-to-use-a-dyslexia-ruler-on-any-website.md

 ---
 new: false
-updated: false
+updated: true
 header: true
 layout: templates/new/help/post.html
-title: How to use a Dyslexia ruler on a website or pdf
+title: How to Use the Dyslexia Ruler with Helperbird
-description: Learn how to use a dyslexia ruler on a website or pdf with the Helperbird browser extension.
+description: Discover how to enhance your reading experience on websites and PDFs using the Dyslexia Ruler feature of the Helperbird browser extension.
+Ideal for individuals with dyslexia or anyone seeking support with text navigation.
 keywords:
   Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic

-youtubeId: vwT8SAJfU3E
+youtubeId: ZI7yqBKd91E
 cardTitle: Dyslexia Ruler
-featureDescription: Learn how to use a dyslexia ruler on a website or pdf with the Helperbird browser extension.
+featureDescription: Discover how to enhance your reading experience on websites and PDFs using the Dyslexia Ruler feature of the Helperbird browser extension.
+Ideal for individuals with dyslexia or anyone seeking support with text navigation.
 date: 2019-01-03
 tags: guideFeaturesMain
 url: help/how-to-use-a-dyslexia-ruler-on-any-website/
 ---

-## Using the Dyslexia Ruler Feature in Helperbird
+## Using the Dyslexia Ruler

 The Dyslexia Ruler feature in Helperbird is designed to aid reading by providing a semi-transparent ruler that follows your cursor.
 It's especially useful for individuals with dyslexia or anyone who needs help tracking lines while reading.